Learn about many of the available medications in our database.

 Osteoporosis: Long-term use of corticosteroids, including inhaled corticosteroids such as mometasone, may increase the risk of bone loss and osteoporosis.
 If your doctor recommends that you use this medication for a lengthy period of time, talk to your doctor about supplements and strategies to slow down and reduce bone loss.

-Risks of similar medications: The results of a large clinical trial showed an increased risk of asthma-related death in patients who used another long-acting bronchodilator (salmeterol) in addition to their usual asthma therapy when compared to patients who used placebo (an inactive medication) in addition to their usual asthma therapy.
+Risks of similar medications: The results of a large clinical trial showed an increased risk of asthma-related death for patients who used another long-acting bronchodilator (salmeterol) in addition to their usual asthma therapy when compared to patients who used placebo (an inactive medication) in addition to their usual asthma therapy.
 Formoterol fumarate dihydrate (one of the active ingredients is this medication) is also a long-acting bronchodilator.
 It is unknown whether this product would have similar results.

 Steroid medication use: If you have taken oral steroid medications over the last several months or are still taking oral corticosteroids, consult with your doctor before using this medication.
 In times of stress or during a severe asthma attack, your doctor may want you to start your oral steroid medication again.